 Out of the first group we surely will land up with a friend/relative who doesn’t display these negative tendencies much.
 They don’t judge us, backbite us.
 They help us in all possible ways.
 Such are the friends whom we should not lose at any cost.
 Once you see such a relationship forming You need to involve yourself with honesty, trust, respect and open communication.
 This takes lots of effort and compromise from both people.
 But it is worth it.

 This kural Beautifully explains the nature of human beings.
 No one is perfect.
 Everybody has both good and bad quality in them.
 If they have more good qualities they are good men.
 To enjoy their good qualities we need to tolerate their bad ones.

 In the past did you lose any such quality friendship?
 If you feel that they had more good qualities than bad ones go ahead and extend your friendship and mend it.
 Call them or send them a text.
 Forgive them wholeheartedly.
 It is for your own good.
-Learning to identify types of relationship, being ready for disappointments, understanding the nature of human beings, mending broken relationship is key to having a long, healthy and happy life.
+Learning to identify types of relationship, being ready for disappointments, understanding the nature of human beings, mending broken relationships is key to having a long, healthy and happy life.

 Lokah Samastah Sukhino Bhavantu.

 links to my other blog — How to face problems in our life.